 Design History

-This website started life back in 2013, and one of my favourite things to so with it, is change its design.
+This website started life back in 2013, and one of my favourite things to do with it is change its design.
 This page documents the design history of this site for nostalgic purposes.

 The first version of this website was based on WordPress and had a vintage art deco look to it.
 Here’s what it looked like in June 2013:

 Lots of colours, lots of noise, lots of bloat.
 But it does have a certain charm to it.
-Even today, 9 years later, I think the design still holds up reasonably well.
+Even today, many years later, I think the design holds up reasonably well.
 If you want to poke about, here it is on the Internet Archive.

-Like I said, I still quite like the design, but there’s way too much info fighting for the reader’s attention.
-Plus, the typography really isn’t great.
+I still quite like the design, but there’s way too much info fighting for the reader’s attention.
+Plus, the typography isn’t great.

-The WordPress theme above was an off-the-shelf job from of the big theme houses…maybe Theme Forest?
-Anyway, over the next year and a half I continued to learn about web design and managed to create my own version of the theme that was (I think) a little tidier.
+The WordPress theme above was an off-the-shelf job from somewhere like Theme Forest?
+Over the next year and a half I continued to learn about web design and managed to create my own version of the theme that was (I think) a little tidier.

 It’s very similar to the previous design, I’ve just spruced it up a little.
-The colours are more vivid and, looking back, I think I prefer the colours on v1.0.
+The colours are more vivid, but looking back, I think I prefer the colours on version 1.
 While still too much, there does seem to be less going on though.

-I have no idea why I felt it was prudent to have both “KQ” and my full name on there.
+I have no idea why I felt it was prudent to have both “KQ” and my full name above the fold.
 But we live and learn.

 My typography choices had improved slightly, instead going for a marginally larger slab font for body copy.
 It still wasn’t great though.